dobernoeder/pma2docker/README.md

-      --source-password     - Password for Login at Source Repository --target-user         - Username for Login at Target Repository --target-password     - Password for Login at Target Repository
+      --source-password     - Password for Login at Source Repository --target-user         - Username for Login at Target Repository --target-password     - Password for Login at Target Repository --suffix              - Append a suffix to the Target Tag --log-level           - Set a log level: 0=FATAL,1=ERROR,2=WARNING,4=INFO,64=CUSTOM,128=VERBOSE - default: 71 (=0+1+2+4+64)
+      --log-disable-label   - Disable colorful state labels on the left, useful in CI/CD environment

 Usage: pma2docker [options] <SOURCE_IMAGE>